clir/clearnlp/README.md

 <img src="http://mathcs.emory.edu/~choi/img/clearnlp-logo.png" height="150" width="150" align="middle">
 # ClearNLP

 The ClearNLP project provides software and resources for natural language processing developed by the [Center for Language and Information Research (CLIR)](http://clir.emory.edu) at [Emory University](http://emory.edu).
-Please join our [discussion group](https://groups.google.com/forum/?fromgroups#!forum/clearnlp) if you want to get notifications about new updates or post issues, suggestions, questions, etc. You can also contact directly to [support@clearnlp.com](support@clearnlp.com).
+Please join our [discussion group](https://groups.google.com/forum/?fromgroups#!forum/clearnlp) if you want to get notifications about new updates or post issues, suggestions, questions, etc. You can also contact directly to the owner via [support@clearnlp.com](support@clearnlp.com).

 ## Annoucements